A lot or a little?

 Many times, people affected by disasters don't have access to the Internet or cell phone coverage.
 How else might they get information they need to protect themselves?
 Warning systems?
 Radio broadcasts?

 - Platforms: Mac, Windows

-- Subjects: Science: engineering, ecosystems, weather
+- Subjects: Science: engineering, ecosystems and the environment, weather

 Social Studies: events, global awareness, the economy